thepenguinn/lunatikz/README.md

 #### style

 `style` determines the style of the current build.
-Setting `style` will overrides `style.file` and `style.macro`.
+Setting `style` will takes precedence than `style.file` and `style.macro`. ie, if `style` is set, lunatikz won't look for `style` in `style.file`.

 #### style.file

-Lets say, user wants to build the pic with a different colorscheme.
+Lets say, you want to build the pic with a different colorscheme.
 Each different scheme can be seen as a different `style`.
-Usually, the user will set some macro to a different colorscheme in some file.
-Therefore user can set this `style.file` to that file, and lunatikz will check for that macro (see `style.macro` for setting which macro to check) in that file.
+Usually, the colorscheme is set by setting some macro to a different colorscheme in some file.
+Therefore we can set this `style.file` to that file, and lunatikz will check for that macro (see `style.macro` for setting which macro to check) in that file.
 And uses that style.
 Cannot have any newline charaters.

 #### style.macro